jiaqi-gu/Binary_Editor_For_MPIS_R2000_Module/README.md

     section[n] >

-where section is the (lowercase) name of the current section, n is the sequence number of the command being entered (beginning at 1), and there is a single space immediately before the > prompt character.
+Where section is the (lowercase) name of the current section, n is the sequence number of the command being entered (beginning at 1), and there is a single space immediately before the > prompt character.

-Your program must accept the following commands from the standard input:
+The program accepts the following commands from the standard input:

     quit
     size